splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-apm-exporter.rst

 .. note::

-  This component is included in the default configuration of the Splunk Distribution of the OpenTelemetry Collector when deploying in host monitoring (agent) mode.
+  This component is included in the default configuration of the Splunk Distribution of the OpenTelemetry Collector when deploying in host monitoring (agent) mode in the ``traces`` pipeline.
 See :ref:`otel-deployment-mode` for more information.

   For details about the default configuration, see :ref:`otel-configuration-ootb`.
 You can customize your configuration any time as explained in this document.

+Follow these steps to configure and activate the component:

-By default, the Splunk Distribution of OpenTelemetry Collector includes the SAPM exporter in the ``traces`` pipeline.
+1. Deploy the Splunk Distribution of OpenTelemetry Collector to your host or container platform:

+  - :ref:`otel-install-linux`
+  - :ref:`otel-install-windows`
+  - :ref:`otel-install-k8s`

+2. Configure the exporter as described in this doc.
+3. Restart the Collector.

-Sample configurations
+Sample configuration
 ----------------------

 The following example shows a SAPM exporter instance configure for a maximum of 100 connections and 8 workers: